MicrosoftDocs/memdocs/memdocs/configmgr/core/servers/manage/import-admin-console-extensions.md

 ## How to import console extensions

 To import console extensions, you'll follow four basic steps.
-Exactly how you import will be determined by the version of Configuration Manager you're using and if the extension is signed or not.
+Exactly how you can import will be determined by the version of Configuration Manager you're using and if the extension is signed or not.
 To import and install a hierarchy approved console extension, the high-level steps are:

 1. Determine if you need to [allow unsigned](#bkmk_allow-unsigned) hierarchy approved console extensions (version 2107 and later).
-1. Import the the console extension using one of the following methods:
+1. Import the console extension using one of the following methods:
     - [Import a signed console extension with a script](#bkmk_signed_admin) (version 2103 and later)
     - [Import an unsigned console extension with a script](#bkmk_unsigned_admin) (version 2107 and later)
     - [Use the **Import Console Extension** wizard](#bkmk_wizard) (version 2111 and later)
-1. [Test](#bkmk_local_install) the extension in a local console.
+1. [Test the extension](#bkmk_local_install) in a local console.
 1. [Enable notifications](#bkmk_enable-notifications) to allow console users to install the console extension.

 [!INCLUDE [Allow unsigned console extensions notifications](includes/console-extensions-allow-unsigned.md)]